radcamp/radcamp.github.io/AF-Biota/04_PCA_API.md

 ```
 Now create the `pca` object with the vcf file again, this time passing
 in the pops_dict as the second argument, and plot the new figure.
 We can
-also easily add a title to our pca plots with the `title=` argument.
+also easily add a title to our PCA plots with the `title=` argument.
 ```python
 pca = ipa.pca(vcffile, pops_dict)
 pca.plot(title="Anolis Colored By Population")